yuexiaofeng/yuexiaofeng.github.io/_posts/2023-11-12-ai-notes-bayes.md

 There you go, initially we give the benefit of doubt to any new email with half/half chance of spam.
 But after seeing both words of `password` and `commission`, the chance of it being a spam is now 97%!
 Magic, isn't it?
 What we just did would basically be a back-of-the-envelope Naive Bayer email spam filter / classifier.

 But what about the 3% that might be legit emails?
 Well, we call them false positives.
 We can mitigate it by setting a threshold, say only when the likelihood exceeds 99%, we determine this is a spam email.
 We can also add more evidences and parameters in the training datasets, e.g. with more keywords.
+There are also advanced variants of this technique that'd do a better job.

 That, in a nutshell, is how your spam folder accepts new tenants.
 And yes, your emails do get scanned by service providers, although not just for spams, but for the purposing of displaying personalized ads too (kinda scary isn't it? but that's how the big bucks are made).